1.1. “Client” means the recipient of the services under and named in the Contract.

 3.4.
 The Supplier will invoice the Client monthly following the end of each calendar month in which the Service is provided if required.

-3.8.
-Any changes to services and its content after the 30 day period will be charged at £50 per hour respectively.
+3.6.
+Any changes to Services outside of the agreed scope will be charged at £60 per hour respectively.

-3.9.
-Any changes relevant to the design and functionality of a service that differ from the initial consultation plan will be subject to additional charges, this will be set after an additional consultation with the client.
+3.7.
+Any changes relevant to a Service that differ from the initial consultation plan will be subject to additional charges, this will be set after an additional consultation with the client.
 A new contract of business may be required to sign at this point.

 4. Copyright, ownership & trademarks

 4.1.
-The Supplier retains ownership all work until the total project cost has been paid in full.
+The Supplier retains ownership all work until the total project fee has been paid in full.

 4.2.
-The Supplier retains the intellectual property rights to all hypertext markup language (HTML), computer programming, and graphical design performed within the Clients web site.
-Upon site transfer and payment in full, the Supplier will allow the Client to use and replicate the HTML coding for its own lawful purposes.
+The Supplier retains the intellectual property rights to all hypertext markup language (HTML), computer programming, and graphic design performed within the Clients' project.
+Upon receipt of payment in full, the Supplier will allow the Client to use and replicate the work produced for its own lawful purposes.

 4.3.
-Any licensed software not developed by the Supplier (such as CGI, Pearl, PHP scripts) may be owned by another software company that has granted the Supplier the right to initiate it into the client’s website, and does not grant the client ownership of the script.
+Any licensed software not developed by the Supplier (such as scripts, third-party extensions, and plugins) may be owned by another software company that has granted the Supplier the right to initiate it into the client’s website, and does not grant the client ownership of said software.

 4.4.
-The Supplier and its subcontractors retain the right to display graphics and other Web design elements as examples of their work in their respective portfolios.
+The Supplier and its subcontractors retain the right to display graphics and other project work as examples of their work in their respective portfolios.

 4.5.
-The Client retains ownership of the domain name(s) bought through the Supplier after the invoice is paid in full.
+The Client retains ownership of the assets bought through the Supplier after the project fees are paid in full.

 4.6.
 The Supplier reserves the right to withhold property such as domain names and copyright ownership if the Client is in debt to the company.